tetherless-world/twks/docker/README.md

 The Docker container exposes the server's REST and SPARQL APIs via HTTP on port 8080, which is bound to localhost.

-The server stores its data in a volume, `twdb-data`.
+The server stores its data in a volume, `twks-data`.